1. What do SON and SONCAP stand for?

 - Conserve foreign exchange

-3. Which products are covered by the SONCAP program?
+3. What products are exempted from SONCAP program?

-Search in our product list to find out if your product is subject to the SONCAP program and whether you need a SONCAP Certificate (SC).back to top
+To find out if your product is subject to the SONCAP program and whether you need a Product Certificate (PC) and a SONCAP Certificate (SC), please contact your nearest Cotecna office.back to top

 4. Who has to demonstrate compliance with the SONCAP program and how that can be done?